Dino King 3D: Journey to Fire Mountain: Plot

 In the Late Cretaceous period, a young Tarbosaurus named Junior is chased by a Tsintaosaurus.
-His enraged father, Speckles, shows up to rescue him by killing a Tsintaosaurus.
-An enraged Speckles scolds at Junior as he could have been killed and for not fighting back (and also due to the fact that Junior is all Speckles has left).
+His father, Speckles, shows up to rescue him by killing the Tsintaosaurus.
+Speckles scolds at Junior as he could have been killed and for not fighting back (and also due to the fact that Junior is all Speckles has left).

 Speckles takes Junior up top a hill and teaches him a lesson on how Speckles' ecosystem is his kingdom and agrees to make tomorrow his first hunt.

 The next day, Speckles says that Junior is the same species like him and to just go over fears.
 However, when Speckles is hunting some Protoceratopses, Junior's fears come back to him, and was thrown and ends up in the water.
 He can't swim (As Junior has become aquaphobic from being washed out to sea in the first film), so he calls for help, despite being in shallow water.
-An enraged Speckles is disappointed in his son's cowardice.
-However, he over-reacts and lambasts Junior for his inability to conquer his fear.
-Hurt by his enraged father's comments, Junior tells his enraged father that he hates him and the pair storm off from one another.
+Disappointed and outraged, Speckles lambasts Junior for his inability to conquer his fear.
+Hurt by his father's comments, Junior tells him that he hates him and the pair storm off from one another.

 Later that night, Jr. has flashbacks about the death of his mother.
 Speckles comes to him and tells him that this world is full of dangers, yet is also full of wonders.

 The next day, Jr. is hunting a Pachycephalosaurus, when five Deinonychus abduct him.
 Speckles pursues the Deinonychus, but two of them manage to knock him into a river at the bottom of a gorge, followed by a rainstorm that masks their trail, delaying the pursuit, but die in the battle.

-Junior later finds himself in a desert compound where many other young dinosaurs have also been kidnapped.
+Later, Junior finds himself in a desert compound where many other young dinosaurs have also been kidnapped.
 A young Therizinosaurus named Slash bullies Junior, but a young female Tarbosaurus named Blue defends him.
 A Carnotaurus named Blade tells Slash to stop the fight.
 The Deinonychus return, gather all the other dinosaurs up and take three other dinosaurs away from the dome and out of sight.

 Meanwhile, Speckles is still looking for Jr. He meets a Saichania named Cy, who wants to avenge the loss of his best friend Daisy at the claws of the same Deinonychus.
 Jr., meanwhile, befriends Blue and meets a Monoclonius, called Dusty, while looking for shelter.
-While passing through a deep, dark ravine, Speckles and Cy are attacked by five giant scorpions.
+While passing through a deep, dark ravine, Speckles and Cy are attacked by five giant prehistoric scorpions.
 Speckles is able to kill or injure all of them, but one of the scorpions manages to sting him on the leg, poisoning him.
 Afterwards, they escape the ravine.